By Dr Charlotte Russell, Clinical Psychologist

 The problem is that there is a limited number of these sights available, and an increasing number of humans with increasing means to travel.
 Many destinations and hotels that don’t have natural or historical sights on their doorsteps will try to create tours and experiences that are appealing as an alternative.
 These may have some success but can perhaps lack the meaning that we attach to more authentic and natural experiences.

-Is it worth visiting busy sights and destinations?
+Is it worth visiting busy destinations?

 To find out about your experiences of overtourism, I ran an Instagram poll in which 16 of you lovely folks participated.
 We are a skewed sample of travel-lovers, but the responses provided some insight into our feelings and experiences around visiting busy places.